ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-2-2.md

-Understanding Positive Thinking: The Benefits of Positive Thinking for Mental Health and Well-being
+The Benefits of Positive Thinking for Mental Health and Well-being
 ===================================================================================================

 Positive thinking is a mental attitude that emphasizes the positive aspects of life.
 It has been linked to many benefits for mental health and well-being, including: